Everything You Need to Know About Co-op Programs as an International Student

 Are you considering adding a co-op program to your degree?
 Have all your questions answered in this one article!

 When choosing your programs of study, you've probably seen the term co-op tossed around.
 You may even be deciding between a biology degree and a biology degree with a co-op placement.
-But what exactly is co-op education and how do you decide if that is what you want?
+But what is co-op in Canada and how do you know if it’s right for you?

 Keep reading to get all your questions answered!

-Co-op, also known as co-operative education, combines your school studies with an official paid work term.
+Co-op, also known as co-operative education, combines your school studies with a work term.
 Ultimately, you gain valuable experience in a career you're interested in while earning your degree.

-Choosing to participate in a co-op program means you must do a bit more work than a traditional study-only degree.
+If you’ve chosen to do a co-op program, then this means you’ll have to do a bit more work than a traditional study-only degree.
 Luckily, the work is rewarding!
+A co-op program will make your degree take longer to complete since you’ll be adding in a work term each year.

 The main goal of a co-op program is to mimic a career in your field.
-This includes the process of applying for positions.
+This includes everything from applying to job positions to working on projects by yourself and with others in a company.
 The type of co-op placements you apply to will be related to your program of study.
-With the help of your school's co-op office or career centre, you will create a resume designed to amaze your potential employers and help you get to the next step of interviews.
+With the help of your school's co-op office or career centre, you will create a resumé designed to amaze your potential employers and help you get to the next step of interviews.

 As a co-op student, you are not guaranteed a co-op job.
 Just like the workforce, you must impress employers and compete against other students for a position.
-This could mean that you're interviewing for a dozen positions before you're offered one.
+This could mean that you interview for a dozen positions before you're offered one.

 Where would I work?

-Am I eligible for co-op programs as an international student?
+Am I eligible for co-op programs as an international student in Canada?

 You are not eligible for a co-op work permit if you're taking English or French as a second language (ESL/FSL), general courses, or courses to prepare for another study program.
 However, this doesn't mean you can't work in Canada.
 You would simply have to apply for a work permit as well.